- slide 1 of 3

 How to Write Unique and Effective Comments

-Once your class has met the basic goals set for them, it's time to focus on each individual student and discuss their progress, both academically and socially.
+Once your students have met the basic goals set for them as a class, it's time to focus on each individual student and discuss their progress, both academically and socially.
 Providing individualized comments for progress reports is one of the best ways to establish good communication with both students and parents.
-Although this may seem like a daunting task at first, it will force you to get to know each of your students better.
-Be sure to review the following tips to writing elementary progress comments.
+Although this may seem like a daunting task at first, it will give you the opportunity to get to know each of your students better.
+Click on the link to download our Parent/Teacher Progress Communication Form and use these tips to writing elementary progress comments.

 If you do not already have a designated set of positive character traits, make a list of characteristics that can be used in your classroom to describe positive attributes of your students.
 You can then be sure to identify positive characteristics the students are expressing in your classroom.
 Some examples of positive character traits are kindness, thoughtfulness, integrity, responsibility, honesty, generosity, and respectfulness.
 You can also use these as a vocabulary lesson in your classroom.